memgraph/docs/docs/import-data/load-csv-clause.md

 </TabItem>
 </Tabs>

-## Transferring data to a Docker container {#transferring-data-to-a-docker-container}
+## Transferring data into a Docker container {#transferring-data-into-a-docker-container}

 If you are using Docker to run Memgraph, you will need to copy the files from your local directory into the Docker container where Memgraph can access them.